Alaksandar Milinkievič: Background

 On 12 December 2006 he was awarded the Sakharov Prize by the European Parliament.

-He is the recipient of the seventh Hanno R. Ellenbogen Citizenship Award, awarded annually by Prague Society for International Cooperation and the Global Panel Foundation (de).
+He was the recipient of the seventh Hanno R. Ellenbogen Citizenship Award, awarded annually by Prague Society for International Cooperation and the Global Panel Foundation, as well as the recipient of the Decoration of Honor Meritorious for Polish Culture.

+Milinkievič died from complications of surgery on 11 August 2026, at the age of 79.
+He was buried at Powązki Military Cemetery in Warsaw.

 Campaign for presidency

 In October 2005, at a Congress of Democratic Forces, roughly 900 delegates from various political and civil society groups met in the capital Minsk to pick a single opposition candidate for the 2006 Presidential election.
 Milinkievič won over three other political leaders at the meeting (including Stanislav Shushkevich and Anatoly Lebedko).
 The unification process has the aim of selecting a single opposition figure who would run against President Lukashenko, who has run Belarus for over a decade.
 Belarus' opposition forces had previously tried to field a single candidate in the 2001 presidential elections.

 Milinkievič compared his campaign to that of another pro-Western opposition candidate in neighboring Ukraine, Viktor Yushchenko, whose victory in late 2004 was dubbed the "Orange Revolution".
-Although disappointment in Yushchenko's government culminated in a political crisis in September 2005 amid renewed allegations of mass graft coupled with a worsening economic situation, Milinkievič calls last year's events in Ukraine an inspiration for his supporters.
+Although disappointment in Yushchenko's government culminated in a political crisis in September 2005 amid renewed allegations of mass graft coupled with a worsening economic situation, Milinkievič called that year's events in Ukraine an inspiration for his supporters.
 "We believe that Belarus will be next after… Ukraine," he told Associated Press.

-However, opposition leaders realize that an uphill struggle lies ahead, despite their support from U.S.-funded NGOs.
+However, opposition leaders realized that an uphill struggle lay ahead, despite their support from U.S.-funded NGOs.
 Lukashenko's market socialism economy has significant support in rural areas of the country.
-Belarus is one of the few areas of the Soviet Union where the country's social welfare network remains virtually unchanged since the Soviet era.
+Belarus is one of the few areas of the former Soviet Union where the country's social welfare network remains virtually unchanged since the Soviet era.

 In the 2006 presidential election official results gave Milinkievič 6% of the vote against 83% for the incumbent Lukashenko.
 Confiscation of his leaflets during the campaign was found by the UN Human Rights Committee to violate his rights.

-In January 2006 Milinkievič was invited to Paris by the French government.
-He met with the French Minister of Foreign Affairs, and gave numerous interviews to Western media, including a TV interview to Euronews.
-Milinkievič, just like any other opposition activist, has absolutely no TV access inside Belarus, as the media in Belarus are state-controlled.
+In January 2006 Milinkievič was invited to Paris by the French government.He met with the French Minister of Foreign Affairs, and gave numerous interviews to Western media, including a TV interview to Euronews.
+Milinkievič, just like any other opposition activist, had absolutely no TV access inside Belarus, as the media in Belarus is state-controlled.
 The only exception when he was allowed to appear on Belarusian television was his pre-election speech in 2006.
 Earlier, he had already met the new Polish prime minister Kazimierz Marcinkiewicz, and the president of Lithuania Valdas Adamkus.
 In February 2006 he also met the President of the European Commission, José Manuel Barroso, German Chancellor Angela Merkel, Javier Solana, and several other top European politicians.
 His campaign received the backing first of the Polish government and later that of prominent EU officials.